 First, they require regsular sharpening.
 This is best accomplished with a slow-speed grinder or a water-cooled harpening system such as the Tormek, so an investment in this kind of equipment would be necessary.
 And, because freehanding the precise bevels on the different kinds of tools could prove difficult, special sharpening jigs might be needed.
 Second, there can be something of a learning curve with traditional turning tools, especially the skew chisel, as the technique of "riding the bevel" is crucial to good results.
 Of course, with the practice involved in learning this technique comes a sense of accomplishment and a "feel" for turning.
 Relative newcomers to turning, these tools never need sharpening because they feature replaceable solid carbide cutters that are secured to the tool shaft with a screw.

 Rockler offers a full line of carbide-insert tools in three different sizes to fit all scales of turning projects, from pens and other small projects to midsize projects like candlesticks to larger turnings like table legs.
 All of Rockler's carbide turning tools feature ergonomically designed handles that are made of ash and encased with rubber for a comfortable, secure grip.
 For beginning turners – and experienced turners who don't want to have to worry about sharpening – they're a great option.

 To grasp the importance of proper safety equipment and practices, it might help to remember that woodturning essentially involves poking a really sharp metal tool at a hunk of wood that's spinning really fast.
 You want to do what you can to keep anything from flying off the lathe and to protect yourself in case something does.

 At minimum, you need:

-If you want to protect your clothing (and keep shavings from going down your shirt), you might also want to get a turner's apron.
+- A Turner's Apron - If you want to protect your clothing and keep shavings from going down your shirt.

 4. You'll need turning stock